Qiskit/RFCs/0012-algorithms-migration.md

 for users still coming to/using
 `qiskit.algorithms` but make a copy in `qiskit-algorithms` as it makes sense there too (maybe the copy needs some editing for references etc).
 After the deprecation period, we can remove it from terra.
+4. What about already deprecated algorithms (i.e HHL)?
+Given that the deprecation period for these algorithms will already be over by the time we make the move, and links to the textbook tutorials have already been specified as an alternative to these classes, the deprecated algorithms probably don't need to be moved over to the new location, and can be directly removed.
-4. During the deprecation period, we can focus on moving issues, closing pending PRs, and finishing up other details
+5. During the deprecation period, we can focus on moving issues, closing pending PRs, and finishing up other details

 ### qiskit-tutorials